-The City of Yakima, though the Single Family Emergency Home Repair Program partners with various local agencies including social service providers, hospital and nursing care facilities, OIC Weatherization program, Veteran organizations, and others families with children, seniors and/or disabled homeowners that are in need of emergency repairs or wheelchair ramps.
-Sometimes, these repairs must be installed prior to residents being able to return home after release from care facilities.
+The City of Yakima, though the Single-Family Emergency Home Repair Program, partners with various local agencies, including social service providers, hospital and nursing care facilities, the OIC Weatherization program, Veteran organizations, and other families with children, seniors, and/or disabled homeowners that are in need of emergency repairs or wheelchair ramps.
+Sometimes, these repairs must be installed before residents can return home after release from care facilities.
 Additionally, the City of Yakima utilizes partners and local resources to refer individuals to services that may be available to them.

-The City of Yakima continues to direct funding to assist income qualified homeowners with Emergency Home Repair Program to enable the elderly, frail and disabled to remain in their homes and thereby not becoming homeless and adding to the Continuum of Care's burden with additional homelessness.
-The program has been expanded for emergency repair needs of income qualified families with children for assistance, since there was considerable unmet needs.
+The City of Yakima continues to direct funding to assist income-qualified homeowners with the Emergency Home Repair Program to enable the elderly, frail, and disabled to remain in their homes and thereby not becoming homeless and adding to the Continuum of Care's burden with additional homelessness.
+The program has been expanded for emergency repair needs of income-qualified families with children for assistance since there were considerable unmet needs.